LAKERS TOGETHER: Find out information about COVID-19

 - STA 215 - Introductory Applied Statistics (3 credits)

 - STA 216 - Intermediate Applied Statistics (3 credits) OR HST 290 - Research Methods in History (3 credits)

 After completing the foundations program (ART 150, ART 151, ART 152, ART 153, ART 155, ART 157), all art students are evaluated for entrance into the design and fine arts programs.
 All art students are required to submit their collective work for faculty review.

-Foundations Credits: 18 (Must be taken during freshman year)
+Requires 18 credits.
+Must be taken during freshman year.